pharo-graphics/Bloc/src/Bloc.package/BlElement.class/README.md

 I have the following propeties:

- - opacity - defines transparancy degree of an element and takes a value in range [ 0...1 ].
+ - opacity - defines transparency degree of an element and takes a value in range [ 0...1 ].
 Opacity influences children too, meaning that the whole element including its children will become transparent